 Logan McCarty, Director of Physical Sciences Education, teaches in the undergraduate curriculum in both Physics and Chemistry and Chemical Biology, and oversees efforts to improve undergraduate teaching and learning across the physical sciences.
 Logan works closely with the Directors of Undergraduate Studies in each of the physical science departments, and is an excellent resource for students who have questions about courses, concentrations, or general advising across the physical sciences.

 Stephen Kargère, Director of the FAS Office for Postdoctoral Affairs, oversees the work of the office, which supports over 1,200 postdocs, college fellows, and research associates across the Faculty of Arts and Sciences, the Harvard John A. Paulson School of Engineering and Applied Sciences, and all Harvard-affiliated schools, centers, and institutes in Cambridge.
 The mission of the office is to support postdocs and research associates in their career and professional development goals, to serve as a resource to campus constituents on postdoc life and work, and to build a sense of community among postdocs. ...
 Read more about Stephen Kargère

-Director of Research Operations for Science and Engineering
+Senior Director of Administration and Operations for Science

 Sharalee Field, Senior Planner for Science, is responsible for program development and design review for new construction and capital renovation projects, ongoing space planning and management for faculty growth and programmatic renewal across the Division of Science, and long-range facilities planning within the FAS science precincts.